alayzappala/uci_har_tidy_dataset/README.md

 8. compose the final test data frame

-  For the TRAIN measures:

-  Repeats steps from 1 to 8 as with Test measures
+9. Repeats steps from 1 to 8 for the TRAIN measures as with Test measures

-9. merges the train and the test measures in one data frame
+10. merges the train and the test measures in one data frame

-10. orders the data set by id_subject and activity
+11. orders the data set by id_subject and activity

-11. writes a file with the merged tidy data set
+12. writes a file with the merged tidy data set

 ### Data Source